 Further evidence for a slowed deep ocean ventilation during glacial periods comes from recorded variations of opal burial in SO sediments (Anderson et al., 2009) and the occurrence of δ^{13} C carbon isotope minima in planktic foraminifera at the beginning of glacial terminations (Spero and Lea, 2002).
-These signals have been interpreted to
+These signals have been interpreted to reflect an invigoration in SO ventilation during the last glacialinterglacial transition.
+As a consequence, the breakdown of surface water stratification and renewed Circumpolar Deep Water (CDW) upwelling in the SO would bring the postulated abyssal watermass - which was isolated from the atmosphere during the glacial period - to the ocean surface.

-- 5 reflect an invigoration in SO ventilation during the last glacial-interglacial transition.
-As a consequence, the breakdown of surface water stratification and renewed Circumpolar Deep Water (CDW) upwelling in the SO would bring the postulated abyssal watermass - which was isolated from the atmosphere during the glacial period - to the ocean surface. - 10 The large recorded drop in atmospheric Δ^{14} C of about 300‰ over the course of the last deglaciation may further support this interpretation as the drop cannot be attributed solely to a decrease in stratospheric 14C-production (Hughen et al., 2004; Muscheler et al., 2004).
-Radiocarbon measurements on glacial-age sediments from the North Pacific (Galbraith et al., 2007; Marchitto et al., 2007) and from the deep Atlantic (Keigwin - 15 and Schlegel, 2002; Boyle, 1988) indicate that abyssal waters were indeed less ventilated during glacial times.
+The large recorded drop in atmospheric Δ^{14} C of about 300 ‰ over the course of the last deglaciation may further support this interpretation as the drop cannot be attributed solely to a decrease in stratospheric 14C-production (Hughen et al., 2004; Muscheler et al., 2004).
+Radiocarbon measurements on glacial-age sediments from the North Pacific (Galbraith et al., 2007; Marchitto et al., 2007) and from the deep Atlantic (Keigwin and Schlegel, 2002; Boyle, 1988) indicate that abyssal waters were indeed less ventilated during glacial times.
 However, surface-to-deep 14C-age differences reconstructed from a sediment core in the western equatorial Pacific show that late-glacial ventilation at a depth of 2.8 km was not significantly lower than today (Broecker et al., 2007).
-Summarizing the available evidence from carbon isotopes, Broecker and Barker, 2007 - 20 come to the conclusion that the volume of an isolated abyssal reservoir during glacials is limited to no more than half of the ocean.
+Summarizing the available evidence from carbon isotopes, Broecker and Barker (2007) come to the conclusion that the volume of an isolated abyssal reservoir during glacials is limited to no more than half of the ocean.

-The "shelf hypothesis" (Broecker, 1982) is an alternative oceanic mechanism that has been put forth to explain the recorded glacial-interglacial CO_2 fluctuations.
-This mechanism relies on changes in the biological pump strength driven by shifts in organic matter accumulation on shallow shelves as sea level rises and falls.
+The "shelf hypothesis" (Broecker, 1982) is an alternative oceanic mechanism that has been put forth to explain the recorded glacial-interglacial CO2 fluctuations.
+This mechanism relies on changes in the biological pump turnover driven by shifts in organic matter accumulation on shallow shelves as sea level rises and falls.
 Atmospheric pCO_2 would be reduced during glacial times through increased biological productivity promoted by an enhanced whole-ocean nutrient inventory.
-Paleo-data have revealed, however, that several prerequisites are not met which are required for the shelf hypothesis to explain the full glacial CO_2 drawdown: For instance, there is no sufficiently large amount of organic sediments on shelf areas to provide additional nutrients during glacials (Peacock et al., 2006).
+Paleo-data have revealed, however, that several prerequisites are not met which are required for the shelf hypothesis to explain the full glacial CO2 drawdown: For instance, there is no sufficiently large amount of organic sediments on shelf areas to provide additional nutrients during glacials (Peacock et al., 2006).
+Recent studies have suggested that an increase in the glacial nutrient inventory might be linked to changes in ventilation at intermediate depths rather than to changes in sea-level.
+A decreased volumetric extent of oxygen minimum zones would have reduced both the marine sinks for NO_3^- (Deutsch et al., 2004) and for PO_4^{3-} (Wallmann, 2010).

-Besides reorganizations of the ocean-internal carbon cycle and the terrestrial biosphere, transient imbalances between marine sediment formation and continental weathering fluxes may also have contributed significantly to the recorded millennialscale variations in atmospheric CO_2 , $\delta^{13}C{CO_2}$ and $\Delta^{14}C{CO_2}$ (e.g. Archer et al., 2000).
-Most prominently, the mechanism of carbonate compensation may have accounted for up to a third of the glacial-interglacial CO_2 change without conflicting with reconstructed seafloor $CaCO_3$ preservation patterns (Marchitto et al., 2004).
+Besides reorganizations of the ocean-internal carbon cycle and the terrestrial biosphere, transient imbalances between marine sediment formation and continental weathering fluxes may also have contributed significantly to the recorded millennial-scale variations in atmospheric CO2, $\delta^{13}C{CO_2}$ and $\Delta^{14}C{CO_2}$ (e.g., Archer et al., 2000a).
+Most prominently, the mechanism of carbonate compensation may have accounted for up to a third of the glacial-interglacial CO2 change without conflicting with reconstructed seafloor CaCO3 preservation patterns (Marchitto et al., 2005).
 Imbalances in the marine organic matter budget have received less attention in previous studies.
-Nevertheless, there is a priori no reason why excess burial or excess weathering of organic matter should not also have affected atmospheric CO_2 levels in the past.
+Nevertheless, there is a priori no reason why excess burial or excess weathering of organic matter should not also have affected atmospheric CO2 levels in the past.